 The Optimism Error

 In Cardiff last Thursday, 7 January, George Osborne warned of a “dangerous cocktail of new threats” to Britain’s prosperity.
 These include collapsing global stock-market and commodity prices, weak growth in China and Latin America, stagnation in Europe and turbulence in the Middle East.
 Osborne was right to prepare us for “headwinds”.
-What he could not admit was that the fragility of the British recovery he now discerns – just two months after his triumphal Autumn Statement – is due, in no small measure, to his own austerity policies.
+What he could not … Continue reading The Optimism Error

 George Osborne’s cunning plan: how the chancellor’s austerity narrative has harmed recovery